7 Axioms for Expected Utility Theory

 pz+(1-p)x\succcurlyeq pz+(1-p)y

-7.2.1 Example of independence of irrelevant alternatives
+7.2.1 Example of the axiom of independence

 Let us put our earlier example into this formal definition.